-Moreover, one of the primary reasons for getting married starting a family-is increasingly viewed as a relic of the past.
-The institution of marriage, and even the presence of two

-FIGURE IIA.
-Median Age at First Marriage and Mean Age at First Birth for Women College Graduates parents, are seen as nice but not necessary for raising children.
+Moreover, one of the primary reasons for getting married-starting a family-is increasingly viewed as a relic of the past.
+The institution of marriage, and even the presence of two parents, are seen as nice but not necessary for raising children.
 Thus, even when a baby is coming, many young adults see no need to rush to the altar.
-Finally, many young adults in romantic relationships greatly overestimate the chances that they have already met their future spouse, which makes them vulnerable to sliding into parenthood even though they haven't married.
+Finally, many young adults in romantic relationships greatly overestimate the chances that they have already met their future spouse, which makes them vulnerable to sliding into parenthood even though they haven't married.8